08 Jun Network Discovery: A Detailed Overview

 Complete network discovery with RapidFire Tools

-The growing importance of network discovery in today’s IT landscape is a golden opportunity for your MSP.
-You can boost recurring revenue by using automation to offer ongoing network discovery and documentation services to all your clients.
+The growing importance of network discovery in today’s IT landscape is a golden opportunity.
+Besides gaining increased control of their infrastructure, IT professionals get equipped with the necessary knowledge to convince the senior leadership to increase the budget allocations.
+Also, MSPs can boost recurring revenue by using automation to offer clients ongoing network discovery and documentation services.

-Network Detective Pro is the industry-leading IT assessment tool used by thousands of MSPs to prospect and close new business, create new revenue-generating services, demonstrate value to customers and streamline service delivery.
-Network Detective Pro goes beyond network discovery and documentation to provide real “value-added intelligence” to the IT assessments you run for your clients.
+Network Detective Pro is the industry-leading IT assessment tool that goes beyond network discovery and documentation to provide real “value-added intelligence.”
 Its proprietary data collectors compare multiple data points to uncover hidden issues, measure risk, provide recommended fixes and track remediation progress.

 Using Network Detective Pro, you get access to brandable reports such as an Asset Detail Report.
 For each network scan, it provides detailed information on each individual asset discovered by Network Detective Pro.
 The report is ideal for cataloging and documenting the complete settings and configurations for individual workstations and servers.